 If your employer is sponsoring health insurance for you, the plan will usually cost less than the ones in the marketplace.
 You also don’t need to use the government insurance exchanges (unless looking for an alternative plan).

 Next, choose from the different types of insurance plans.
 They all have different out-of-pocket costs.
-HMOs and EPOs have lower costs that you pay for, whereas PPOs and POSs higher.
+HMOs and EPOs have lower costs that you pay for, whereas PPOs and POSs have higher.

 Once you have selected the type, review the doctors, clinics, and medications that are covered.
 Understand copayments, deductibles, and out-of-pocket costs if any.
 Lastly, consider any chronic conditions you have, your financial situation, and the monthly premium costs.